VESTALLICA/vL-lean/README.md

 when using the cough syrup, it will look for: a styrofoam cup, a sprite bottle, and jolly ranchers. if player has all materials then a lean cup will be made.

-if no styrofoam cup cup, then a lean bottle will be made. if the player has insufficient materials, then no lean will be made.
+if no styrofoam cup, then a lean bottle will be made. if the player has insufficient materials, then no lean will be made.

 players can get high and recieve a defined thirst value in the config from the lean and sprite.

 jolly ranchers can be eaten for a predefined hunger value.

-can define multiple cough syrup stealing locations and edit the anims and text in the progressbar through the config.
+can define multiple cough syrup stealing locations.edit the anims and text in the progressbar through the config.

 editing of all the targetboxes for these stealing locations can also be edited through the config.